Azure/portaldocs/portal-sdk/generated/performance.md

 If your blade is a FrameBlade or AppBlade there is an additional initialization message from your iframe to your viewmodel which is also tracked, see the samples extension [framepage.js](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx?path=%2Fsrc%2FSDK%2FAcceptanceTests%2FExtensions%2FSamplesExtension%2FExtension%2FContent%2FScripts%2Fframepage.js&version=GBproduction&_a=contents) for an example of what messages are required.

+<a name="performance-overview-blade-performance-network-requests"></a>
+### Network requests

+> This KPI is only held for interactive network requests.
+Interactive is defined as after initial load.

+The goal of the network request tracking is to proxy customer task or interaction performance.

+This time is strictly measuring from the start to the end of the request as processed by the client.
+This is to best represent what the customer is experiencing.

 <a name="performance-overview-part-performance"></a>
 ## Part performance